6th Antiaircraft Artillery Division of Air Force (People's Republic of China)

 In July 1969, the 17th Anti-Aircraft Artillery Regiment was activated.
 The 4th Independent AAA Battalion merged into the 17th AAA Regiment as its 3rd battalion.

 In April 1975, the 5th Searchlight Regiment was disbanded.

 On February 23, 1976, the 17th Anti-Aircraft Artillery Regiment detached from the division and reorganized as the 19th Surface-to-Air Missile Regiment.
-The 36th AAA Regiment joined the division and was redesignated as the 17th Anti-Aircraft Artillery Regiment at the same time.
+The 36th AAA Regiment joined the division and was redesignated as the 17th Anti-Aircraft Artillery Regiment.